NiallMoody/UnrealAudioBase/README.md

 # Description

 This project was created as a base for anyone wanting to explore audio implementation in Unreal.
-It includes no audio itself, but it does include a number of elements that require specific attention from sound designers, composers, and audio programmers.
+It includes no audio itself, but it does include a number of elements that require specific attention from game audio implementers.
 I currently use it in labs for my **CMP407: Audio Programming** module at [Abertay University](https://www.abertay.ac.uk/).

 Developed in **Unreal 5.4.3**

 Note that the 'puzzles' are not particularly challenging.
-This may change in future, see the [ToDo list](https://github.com/NiallMoody/UnrealAudioBase/blob/main/ToDo.md).
+This will hopefully change in future, see the [ToDo list](https://github.com/NiallMoody/UnrealAudioBase/blob/main/ToDo.md).

 # Audio-relevant features